soudeepd/soudeepd.github.io/pages/research.md

 ### <a name="progress"></a>Work in progress

-- **Deb, S.**, Majumdar, M. (2020).
-A time series method to analyze incidence pattern and estimate reproduction number of COVID-19.
-Submitted. [[pre-print]](https://arxiv.org/abs/2003.10655) [[bibtex]](https://scholar.googleusercontent.com/scholar.bib?q=info:dHWM7wDmCvYJ:scholar.google.com/&output=citation&scisdr=CgX72fQEEPj73Y3n6Y8:AAGBfm0AAAAAXn7i8Y_qddTqw0EOpGhL0qVbMvgTbNmn&scisig=AAGBfm0AAAAAXn7i8RTiAeByWG8-BJ-sHwAahDRP7G92&scisf=4&ct=citation&cd=-1&hl=en)

-- **Deb, S** (2020).
-Forecasting count data using time series model with exponentially decaying covariance structure.
-Submitted. [[pre-print]](https://arxiv.org/abs/2004.03130) [[bibtex]](https://scholar.googleusercontent.com/scholar.bib?q=info:nKiY_ZGM7TEJ:scholar.google.com/&output=citation&scisdr=CgX71bCMEOmA63pdmPg:AAGBfm0AAAAAXpFYgPhBrNxz9MHtlw4GDiM7xDGY_pc9&scisig=AAGBfm0AAAAAXpFYgBt52QI4gsUhCURSKk2NMxd3w8T_&scisf=4&ct=citation&cd=-1&hl=en)
+- Sen, S., **Deb, S**.
+A new clustering method for multivariate time series data.
+In preparation.

 - El Machkouri, M., **Deb, S**, Wu, W. B. Simultaneous Inference for High-dimensional Random Field.
 In preparation.

 - **Deb, S.**, Wu, W. B. Clustering of Time Series Data using Spectral Density Estimates.
-In preparation.

-- **Deb, S.**, Deb, S. A New Approach to Forecast Dengue Cases based on Climate and Terrain.
 In preparation.

 - Badrinathan, S., **Deb, S.** Representation in Indian Politics : People's Priorities and Their Effect on Legislative Activity.
 In preparation.